 How do I control channels that don’t have front panel access?Each channel has an associated Channel screen from which you can setup any channel parameter.
 Trims, faders and bus sends for Channels 13-32 (Scorpio), channels 9-16 (888) and channels 7-8 (833) are controlled through their channel screens which may be accessed via the Menu or by using the star toggle switches + PFL toggle.
 For physical fader and trim control of these additional channels, a supported USB control surface may also be used.

 Do all microphone preamplifiers support 48 V phantom power?Yes, and phantom provides a full 10 mA per channel.

 Can I adjust the levels of incoming Dante audio?Yes.
 On the Scorpio and 888, Dante audio routed to channels can be controlled with trim (pre-fade gain) and faders.

 Can I use my 833, 888, or Scorpio as an audio interface to my computer?Yes, the 833, 888, and Scorpio all support two channels in and out over USB-C. The mixer-recorder will show up as a USB audio device using the computer’s class compliant drivers.
 Mac supports up to 24-bit, 192 kHz, and Windows 10 supports up to 24-bit, 96 kHz.

 Additionally, via Dante, the 888 acts as a 16 channel in and out audio interface, and the Scorpio acts as a 32 channel in and out audio interface.

 Can I link multiple 888s or Scorpios together?Yes, two 888s or Scorpios can be linked via audio through Dante.
 On Scorpio, all 32 ISO tracks, plus 4 buses, can be recorded on the second Scorpio to three storage media simultaneously.
 On the 888, send up to 16 channels of Dante to another 888 or a Scorpio.
 All recorded tracks then appear on one unit and one set of media.

 How do I properly wire the TA5 Headset?When wiring up a headset with the TA5 connector, it is important that the balance microphone signals are wired to shielded twisted pair *separate from the headphone signals*.
 Keep in mind that there can be >80 dB of amplification between the mic and the headset and just a bit of bleed between the mic signal and headphone signal can lead to oscillation.

 You can also buy a premade headset, such as these options from Remote Audio.

 My setup requires more AES inputs, how can I use more AES sources?Check out the optional accessory XL-AES: 8 Channel AES3 Input Expander for 8-Series for connecting AES3 sources.
 If you are looking to send AES audio from wireless slot-in receivers, you can simplify your setup using the SL-2 Dual SuperSlot Wireless Module.

 Does the XL-AES come with an extension cable?
 Will you offer one?The XL-AES is designed to connect directly to the top panel expansion port of any 8-Series mixer-recorder.
 An extension cable is not available or supported.

 Does the XL-AES rotate or can it be positioned another way than with the connectors facing the rear of the 8-Series mixer-recorder?The XL-AES needs to be connected and mounted with the TA3 connectors facing the rear of the unit.

 Does the XL-AES add 8 extra channels and tracks to the 833, 888, or Scorpio?The XL-AES provides additional AES3 inputs to feed the existing channels and tracks of the mixer-recorder.
 If you need extra channels you should consider the 888 or Scorpio.

 When the XL-AES is attached, where can I put my receivers?The XL-AES was designed to have a very small footprint.
 The overall height of the 8-Series Mixer-Recorder only increases by .75-inches (19 mm) when the XL-AES is attached leaving plenty of room in the bag for other devices.

 Are the XL-AES inputs sample rate converted?Yes all eight channels of the XL-AES are sample rate converted to the 8-Series clock source.
 This alleviates any concern of clocking issues with multiple digital input sources.

 How many tracks can I record at the various sampling rates?Scorpio – 36 tracks at sample rates 96 kHz and below, and up to 18 tracks at 192 kHz.

 888 – 20 tracks at sample rates 96 kHz and below, and up to 18 tracks at 192 kHz.

 833 – All 12 tracks can be recorded at 192 kHz.
 With the optional +4 Plugin, all 16 tracks can be recorded at 192 kHz.

 Can I arm or disarm tracks during recording?Yes.
 When a track is armed or disarmed during recording, a new file is created, including the added track, or excluding the disarmed track, respectively.
 The two files will be sample-continuous.
 This feature is great for reality show productions or any production where recording never stops.

 It appears that most recorders have a maximum file size of 4 GB?
 What if I want to record long events without the files splitting at 4 GB?The 8-Series supports the exFAT file system and RF64 WAV (64-bit) files.
 This allows file sizes up to 16 EB (ExaBytes – 260).
 In other words, you can fill up the entire 256 GB internal SSD with a single file with no splits.

 Can the 8-Series record compressed audio files like MP3, AAC, etc, for transcription purposes?The Scorpio, 888, and 833 allow real-time recording of a two-track, timecode-stamped AAC file from LR or B1B2.

 Why AAC and not MP3?AAC and MP3 are both lossy digital compression audio formats.
 AAC (Advanced Audio Coding) files achieve better sound quality than MP3 at a given file size.

 I see 32-bit A/D Converters listed in the specs.
 Is that the same thing as a 32-bit float bit depth?The A/D converters used on the Scorpio, 888, and 833 are 32-bit resolution parts, but this is unrelated to 32-bit float files.
 The ability to record in 32-bit float is a future possibility.

 Why does the track count exceed the channel count?All 8-Series mixer-recorders have four mix buses (L, R, B1, B2) that can be recorded.
 The number of available recorded tracks equals the amount of isolated channels plus the four recordable mix buses.

 Does the 833 have Dante?The 833 was designed to be a lightweight, portable bag companion.
 Dante is particularly useful for larger scale cart-based productions with considerably more I/O. If Dante is needed in your workflow, please consider the 888 or Scorpio.

-Yes.
+Is there internal storage?Yes.
 All 8-Series mixer-recorders have an internal 256 GB SSD.